Memorial Hall, Village Hall, The Institute – whatever we call it, Pant Memorial Hall is the hall for the village and is there for all to use.

 A few more details on our safety arrangements:

-- Covid 19: Read all about the arrangements and hirer responsibilities on our booking page.
+- Covid 19: Read all about what we’ve done to help you stay safe on our booking page.

-- Fire safety: Following our professional fire risk assessment, we have confirmed that the maximum capacity for the hall is 100 people. (reduced to 30 during Covid-19) We have a fire alarm with smoke and heat detectors, which is tested weekly.
+- Fire safety: Following our professional fire risk assessment, we have confirmed that the maximum capacity for the hall is 100 people.
+We have a fire alarm with smoke and heat detectors, which is tested weekly.
 The emergency assembly point is signed at the back of the car park.
 Fire exits are clearly signed and checked regularly.
 The hall has emergency lighting to current standards which is tested monthly.
-The entire premises (including the outside areas) are no smoking and no e-cigarettes – please go off the site if you wish to smoke.
+The entire premises (including the outside areas) are no smoking and no e-cigarettes – please go off the site if you wish to smoke and use public bins.
 Extinguishers and fire blankets are provided, although there is no expectation on hirers to use them.

 - First aid: kits are in the kitchen and the small side room – we check them monthly, but please tell us if you use anything.
 The health and safety folder is also in the side room, containing all the documentation and the accident forms.